top of page

 John Kenneth Paranada

-John Kenneth Paranada (born 1988) is a British-Filipino curator, writer, researcher, and critic internationally recognised as a leading voice in climate-focused curating and regenerative museology.
-He is the inaugural Curator of Art and Climate Change at the Sainsbury Centre, University of East Anglia, and a researcher at the Tyndall Centre for Climate Change Research.
-A 2026 fellow of the Center for Curatorial Leadership, he works across Europe and the Global South.
+John Kenneth Paranada is a curator, writer and cultural leader working at the intersection of regenerative museology, contemporary art, climate research and public engagement.
+He is Curator of Art and Climate Change at the Sainsbury Centre, University of East Anglia, and a researcher at the Tyndall Centre for Climate Change Research.

 Vision